beetbox/beets/docs/plugins/parentwork.rst

 - **work_date**: THe composition date of the work, or the first parent work that has a composition date.
 Format: yyyy-mm-dd.

-To fill in the parentwork tag and the associated parent** tags, in case there are several works on the recording, it fills it with the results of the first work and then appends the results of the second work only if they differ from the ones already there.
-This is to care for cases of, for example, an opera recording that contains several scenes of the opera: neither the parentwork nor all the associated tags will be duplicated.
-If there are several works linked to a recording, they all get a disambiguation (empty as default) and if all disambiguations are empty, the disambiguation field is left empty, else the disambiguation field can look like ``,disambig,,`` (if there are four works and only the second has a disambiguation) if only the second work has a disambiguation.
-This may seem clumsy but it allows to identify which of the four works the disambiguation belongs to.

 To use the ``parentwork`` plugin, enable it in your configuration (see :ref:`using-plugins`).